Narrow Minds and Narrow Bodies – To Denver with the New United, Aer Lingus and FlyBe – BHX-DUB, DUB-EWR-LAX-DEN, DEN-SFO-EWR-BFS, BHD-BHX

 With the minimal time I had, I could have skipped the lounge – but I wanted to check my mail and do a few bits on Boarding Area before continuing.
 With the flight going from 70A, there was usefully a United Club next door to the gate.
 How convenient.

 Lounge stop: United Club (Red Carpet Club)

-I was welcome to the club, with my boarding pass refusing to scan.
+I was welcome to the club, with my boarding pass refused to scan.
 The agent re-issued my boarding pass, but it still wasn’t playing ball.
-In the end, I was just granted access to the lounge, and given a WiFi key on entry.
+In the end, I was just granted access to the lounge and given a WiFi key on entry.